 I am so grateful of the lessons I had when growing up around my father and some of the greatest people to have ever played the game like Mickey Mantle and Yogi Berra.
 Those lessons have carried over to my professional career and now into my business career.
 It became my mission to take all of these lessons and take all of these processes that I’ve been privileged to be around and provide it to other people.
 Whether it’s an organization or a person, my goal is to remind them that everything is possible.
 The impossible hasn’t been done yet.
 Winning or accomplishing or building something comes down to some basic principles that I believe in.
 Today, if I could pass those principles and processes on to other people to help them get to another level, I’ll be living out my new vision.

 GMs: I listened to an interview you did about your upbringing and how your father was your role model.
 You said he taught you a lot, which included being a great saver.
-Unfortunately, others aren’t that lucky to have the type of support system that you had regarding life and finances.
+Unfortunately, others aren’t that lucky to have the type of support system that you had regarding life and how to relieve financial stress.
 What advice do you have for those signing those big time contracts, but might not necessarily have the experience handling that type of money and may not have the right people around them?

 TS: The economy will go up and down.
 No matter how much you have, you’ll go through the good times and the bad times.
 In 2008/2009 we were like everyone else.
 We weren’t shielded, but I left the game with a lot of money.
 The reason I left with a lot of money is because our lifestyle never changed.
 Everything I enjoyed doing as a kid I still did during and after my career.
 We still have our family time on the river fishing or in the mountains hunting and its not like my lifestyle changed that drastically.
 Because of the money, we had the luxury to be able to do things that maybe most people don’t get to do, but I was never the guy who bought the Ferrari or 20,000 square foot house.
 We had great homes and lived within our means.
 It wasn’t a showcase it was a home.
 Home was a home.
 I never tried to buy anything to show anyone else up.